Cynderox/GeneticData4Us/README.md

 The final JSON will be a sigle object containing all the cases for a specific disease.

-The amino acid list will be organized by protein (E for envelope, S for spike, etc. Check the results folder and the aa_muts JSON file to see what protein each letter refers to) in the format of "<original amino acid><mutation position><new amino acid>" (ex: A234K)
+The amino acid list will be organized by protein (E for envelope, S for spike, etc. Check the results folder and the aa_muts JSON file to see what protein each letter refers to) in the format of "-original amino acid--mutation position--new amino acid-" (ex: A234K)

-The nucleotide list will be just a plain list containing all the individual mutations in the format of "<original nucleotide><mutation position><new nucleotide>" (ex: T273G)
+The nucleotide list will be just a plain list containing all the individual mutations in the format of "-original nucleotide--mutation position--new nucleotide-" (ex: T273G)

 ## Repository Organization